JordanMichele/salesforceMeetUp/README.md

 ## Task 2 - Registration Page
-Create a page using LWCs that allows a user to register for the Meetup. .)DONE Create a standard lightning page and add it to your Meetups app.
+Create a page using LWCs that allows a user to register for the Meetup.
+Create a standard lightning page and add it to your Meetups app.
 Use LWCs for all UI and Apex for all data operations.

 ### Requirements:
 - The page should look for the Registration Code in the query string.
 I.e. RegistrationPage?code=12345
-- The user can only register if the Meetup status is Open. .)DONE
+- The user can only register if the Meetup status is Open.
-- The user cannot register when the total # of registrations exceed the registration limit for this Meetup. .)DONE
+- The user cannot register when the total # of registrations exceed the registration limit for this Meetup.
 - Provide inputs for first name, last name and email.
-These fields are required. .)DONE
+These fields are required.
-- Each email must be unique per Meetup. .)DONE
+- Each email must be unique per Meetup.

 When creating the registration page, keep the following in mind:
 - How can we make the registration process friendly for the user?